-With the Hebbian principle of "what fires together, wires together," adaptive rewiring is the driving force in neural plasticity; it forms modular, small-world networks in the brain at different levels.
+With the Hebbian principle of "what fires together, wires together," adaptive rewiring drives neural plasticity in forming modular, small-world networks in the brain.

-In highly simplified models of adaptive rewiring, dynamic activities of neural populations can be modeled by coupled logistic maps.
+In highly simplified models of adaptive rewiring, dynamic activities of neural populations are represented by a network of coupled logistic maps.

+Such models are governed by two parameters, namely turbulence and coupling strength.

+The former, constraints the chaotic behaviors of model units, while the latter defines the degree to which the activity of each model unit is moderated by its neighbors.

-Such models thus far have used uniform parameters for all units of the system, preventing any cognitive functionality.
+Models of coupled logistic maps thus far have used uniform parameters across the system, preventing any cognitive functionality.

-More specifically, cognitive functionality can only exist in non-symmetrical systems.
-Thus, in order to be a valid mechanism for neural plasticity, adaptive rewiring has to be robust against symmetry-breaking conditions on model parameters.
+More specifically, cognitive functionality can only emerge in non-symmetrical systems.

+Hence, in order to be a valid mechanism for neural plasticity, adaptive rewiring must be robust against non-uniformity of parameters.

 Furthermore, function-specific structures should emerge from such parameterizations.

-In this study, we investigated the effect of non-uniformity of parameters of coupled logistic maps on the performance and outcomes of adaptive rewiring.
+In this study, we investigated the effect of non-uniformity of parameters of coupled logistic maps on the outcome of adaptive rewiring.

-Coupled logistic maps are governed by two parameters, namely turbulence and coupling strength.
-The former, constraints the chaotic behaviors of logistic maps, while the latter defines the degree to which the activity of each model element is moderated by its neighbors.

-In a baseline conditions, we used the same parameter for all model units.
-In four other conditions, we imposed an "engram" in the model by either increasing or decreasing the value of only one parameter compared to their baseline values for a subset of the system.
+In a baseline conditions, we used the same parameters for all model units.
+In four other conditions, we imposed an "engram" in a subset of the model by deviating the value of only one parameter from the baseline levels.

-Through adaptive rewiring, all models evolved to structures akin to brain networks with respect to various network statistics such as modularity, clustering coefficient, small-worldness, assortativity, and rich club coefficient.
+All models evolved to structures akin to brain networks with respect to various network statistics.
 This finding offers computational support for robustness of adaptive rewiring against symmetry-breaking conditions.

 Moreover, pairwise comparison of models revealed considerable differentiations in structural and functional connectivities among conditions.
-In other words, imposition of such "engrams" led to the evolution of function-specific structures and behaviors.
+In other words, imposition of such "engrams" led to function-specific structures and behaviors.

 This implies that functional and structural differentiation can be used to identify functional components in a network, upholding the use of structural and functional connectivity measures in neuroimaging.